German occupation of Lithuania during World War II: The Holocaust

 Before the Holocaust, Lithuania was home to about 210,000 or 250,000 Jews and was one of the greatest centers of Jewish theology, philosophy, and learning which preceded even the times of the Gaon of Vilna.
 The Holocaust in Lithuania can be divided into three stages: mass executions (June–December 1941), ghetto period (1942 – March 1943), and final liquidation (April 1943 – July 1944).

 Unlike in other Nazi-occupied countries where the Holocaust was introduced gradually (first limiting Jewish civil rights, then concentrating Jews in ghettos, and only then executing them in death camps), executions in Lithuania started on the first days of war.
 Einsatzkommando A entered Lithuania one day behind the Wehrmacht invasion to encourage self-cleansing.
-According to German documents, on June 25–26, 1941, "about 1,500 Jews were eliminated by Lithuanian partisans.
+According to German documents, on 25–26 June, 1941, "about 1,500 Jews were eliminated by Lithuanian partisans.
 Many Jewish synagogues were set on fire; on the following nights another 2,300 were killed."
 The killings provided justification for rounding up Jews and putting them in ghettos to "protect them", where by December 1941 in Kaunas, 15,000 remained, 22,000 having been executed.
-The executions were carried out at three main groups: in Kaunas (Ninth Fort), in Vilnius (Ponary massacre), and in countryside (Rollkommando Hamann).
+The executions were carried out at three main groups: in Kaunas (Ninth Fort), in Vilnius (Ponary massacre), and in the countryside (Rollkommando Hamann).
 In Lithuania, by 1 December 1941, over 120,000 Lithuanian Jews had been killed.
 It is estimated that 80% of the Lithuanian Jews were killed before 1942, many by or with the active participation of Lithuanians in units, such as Police Battalions.

 The surviving 43,000 Jews were concentrated in the Vilnius, Kaunas, Šiauliai, and Švenčionys Ghettos and forced to work for the benefit of German military industry.
-On June 21, 1943, Heinrich Himmler issued an order to liquidate all ghettos and transfer the remaining Jews to concentration camps.
-Vilnius Ghetto was liquidated, while Kaunas and Šiauliai were turned into concentration camps and survived until July 1944.
-Remaining Jews were sent to camps in Stutthof, Dachau, Auschwitz.
+On 21 June, 1943, Heinrich Himmler issued an order to liquidate all ghettos and transfer the remaining Jews to concentration camps.
+The Vilnius Ghetto was liquidated, while Kaunas and Šiauliai were turned into concentration camps and survived until July 1944.
+Remaining Jews were sent to camps in Stutthof, Dachau, and Auschwitz.
 Only about 2,000–3,000 of Lithuanian Jews were liberated from these camps.
 More survived by withdrawing into Russia's interior before the war broke out or by escaping the ghettos and joining the Jewish partisans.

 The genocide rate of Jews in Lithuania, up to 95–97%, was the highest in Europe.
 This was primarily due, with few notable exceptions, to widespread Lithuanian cooperation with the German authorities.
 Jews were widely blamed for the previous Soviet regime (see Jewish Bolshevism) and were resented for welcoming Soviet troops.
 Targeted Nazi propaganda exploited the anti-Soviet sentiment and increased already existing, traditional anti-Semitism.